TeamViewer

 What

-FileWave's TeamViewer integration requires endpoint prerequisites on each supported platform.
-Majority of these have been left untouched, but may be altered, allowing slightly more work (if desired) but much greater control.
+FileWave version 14.7 introduced a TeamViewer integration that requires endpoint prerequisites on each supported platform.
+The majority of these have been left untouched, but may be altered, allowing slightly more work (if desired) but much greater control.

 When/Why